itogaston/CoinClassifier/README.md

 4. Explore the `models/` directory to access pre-trained model weights.

+## Kaggle Competition

+This project was developed as part of a Kaggle competition for a computer vision university course in 2022 and achieved first place.
+You can find the Kaggle competition page [here](https://www.kaggle.com/competitions/vision-artificial-upna2021-clasificacion-monedas).

 ## Contributions

 Contributions and improvements to this project are welcome.
 If you'd like to enhance the classifier's accuracy or functionality, please fork this repository, make your changes, and submit a pull request.